raghubetina/syllabus-chapters/appdev2.md

 _Weeks 7 & 8_

- - Building a Robust JSON API
+ - Building a robust JSON API
  - Replacing Rails views with React
  - iOS and Android development with React Native